 Juilliard is generally considered one of the top performing arts schools in the U.S. Many prominent artists have either attended or graduated from Juilliard including Robin Williams, Miles Davis, Aretha Franklin, Philip Glass and Sarah Chang.
 The college is located in Manhattan, within a short walk of Lincoln Performing Arts Center, Fordham University and Central Park.

-Today Carole and Michael’s daughter Amy Dornbusch serves as President of Gemstone and oversees all sales and marketing efforts.
-In addition to her role at Gemstone she is also the General Partner of Willowtree Venture Fund, (an investment fund) and is the co-director of the Marks Family Foundation.
+Carole and Michael’s daughter Amy Dornbusch served as President of Gemstone and oversaw all sales and marketing efforts for a number of years.
+In addition to her time at Gemstone she is also the General Partner of Willowtree Venture Fund, (an investment fund) and is the co-director of the Marks Family Foundation.

 When the Frank’s acquired the 16+ acre vineyard it was planted entirely to Chardonnay – certainly not the variety that quickly comes to mind when discussing this part of Napa Valley.
 When it was time to re-plant Paul contacted a number of his friends in the valley to receive clones of their Cabernet Sauvignon.
-As a result, the vineyard is planted to a number of well-regarded Cabernet Sauvignon clones as well as Cabernet Franc, Merlot and Petit Verdot.
-The best block of Chardonnay was not removed and today it produces enough fruit for merely 50 cases of wine (allocated to mailing list members).
+As a result, the vineyard is planted to 13 individual Cabernet Sauvignon heirloom clones both from Bordeaux as well as from premium sites within Napa Valley – organized into 20 individual micro blocks.
+Cabernet Franc, Merlot and Petit Verdot are also planted on the estate.

 Generally the vineyard is harvested over a span of 4-5 weeks as picking decisions are often made by individual rows and or small blocks.
-This is of course a very time and labor-intensive process, but their goal has always been to make the best wine possible in small quantities.
-When optimum maturity is reached the fruit will be picked regardless of how small an area in the vineyard.
-Once the blocks are harvested, they are fermented and aged separately until much later when the blending decisions are made.
-The focus of their wine production is on three individual very limited production Cabernet Sauvignon bottlings from the estate: Heritage Selection, Alluvial Selection and Ruby Barrel Selection.
+This is a very time and labor-intensive process, but their goal has always been to make the best wine possible in small quantities.
+When optimum maturity is reached the grapes will be picked regardless of how few vines need to be harvested.
+Once the grapes are picked they are fermented and aged separately until much later when the blending decisions are made.

-Today highly sought after Thomas Brown is the winemaker (noted winemaker Philippe Melka made the Gemstone wines for a number of years starting in 2005, prior to Thomas).
+Through the 2022 vintage, Thomas Brown was the winemaker; Philippe Melka made the Gemstone wines for a number of years starting in 2005, prior to Thomas.
 Thomas Brown and his team are one of Napa Valley’s most in-demand winemakers, and for good reason.
 He is a talented artist who works with a number of the finest vineyards in the valley.
 Over the years his wines have been highly validated in the press with top scores coming from wine critics and accolades from wine writers.

 In 2010, Thomas was named Food & Wine Magazine “Winemaker of the Year.”
 He continues to consult and make wine for a number of premium producers in the valley.
 His personal label, Rivers-Marie interestingly enough focuses on Pinot Noir from neighboring Sonoma County, although the physical winery is located in Calistoga.